TobiasNx/metafacturewiki/Data-lookup.md

 # Maps

 The same lookup tables may used in different places in a Metamorph definition.
 To enable reuse, a map/dictionary can be defined separately from the respective lookup function.
 In the following listing the `<lookup>` function refers to the table using the name _material_.
 Later in the code the actual map is defined using the `<map>` tag.
-See listing \ref{maps}.

 ```xml
 [...]